svn2github/AsphyrePXL/readme.txt

 on your desktop.

-Remember that this library and its source code are distributed under terms of GNU General Public License (GPL) version 3.
-By using this product, you acknowledge your consent to be bound by the terms of GPL.
+Remember that this library and its source code are distributed under terms of Mozilla Public License (MPL) version 2.0.
+By using this product, you acknowledge your consent to be bound by the terms of MPL.

-If you need to use this framework for a project with a different licensing requirements, such as a commercial closed-source project, please contact the author for a special license.
+If you need to use this framework for a project with a different licensing requirements, feel free to contact the author for more options.

 -------------------------------------------------------------------------------
 Some of the included artwork was made by Humberto Andrade and is copyright